 Then in 2015 I was called by the police to rescue a pup with mutilated hind limbs – that puppy was HERMIA, and my journey with rehabilitating disabled dogs began.
 Many dozens of disabled dogs have now received surgery and new limbs/wheels from us or have actually walked out of our Sanctuary having been rehabilitated.

 Since 2013, 19 horses, many hundreds of dogs, and countless sick cats, as well as abandoned farm animals have found refuge at MOONACRE.
 As the cost of providing proper medical care, housing, food, and staffing has escalated, we have tried to diversify.
-We have opened up our farmhouse which lies within the Sanctuary, to Bed & Breakfast guests, we run a resident volunteer programme, we offer private training opportunities in natural horsemanship, classical riding, western riding, trekking on horseback, and practical experience for students of veterinary medicine and veterinary nursing.
+We have opened up our farmhouse which lies within the Sanctuary, to welcome resident volunteers, we offer private training opportunities in natural horsemanship, classical riding, western riding, trekking on horseback, and practical experience for students of veterinary medicine and veterinary nursing.

 Everyone who visits our Sanctuary tells us that MOONACRE is indeed a magical place.
 Our ethos remains that once an animal enters through our gates, they leave their past behind and never again experience fear or hunger or cruelty.
 We spend whatever time is needed to rehabilitate and socialise each resident and, most important of all, we bring them into our family and give them a sense of belonging.
 Our home and our lives are dedicated to the welfare of the unwanted, the abused, and the unloved.
 I invite you, through this website, to share in what Ellie and I have created at MOONACRE.
 It is unique, just as every one of the hundreds of animals we have brought to safety are unique.
 We hope you will become a part of this special place, and help us keep the magic going.
 Visit, sponsor , donate, volunteer, adopt!